List of tallest buildings in Toronto: 1890s–1950s

 Toronto's population grew rapidly in the late 19th century, reaching 181,000 in 1891.
 The first "skyscraper" in Toronto is often considered to be the Beard Building.
 The seven-storey building was constructed in 1894 to a wood-brick combination design by E. J. Lennox, one of Toronto's most prominent and sought-after architects at the time.
 However, the similarly tall Toronto Board of Trade Building was completed two years prior in 1892; the Board of Trade wanted to build a skyscraper like those in New York City, Chicago and Boston, and they favoured an American architect over Canadian-based ones, supposedly on the basis of experience with tall buildings.
 In 1895, the Temple Building would be the first building in Toronto to breach the ten-storey mark.
 Housing the headquarters of the Independent Order of Foresters, a friendly society and financial institution, the Romanesque Revival building also looked to Chicago's early skyscrapers for inspiration.
 All three of the aforementioned buildings were demolished during the 20th century.
 While not a high-rise building, the Toronto's city hall, now the Old City Hall, was completed in 1899, featuring a prominent 103.6 m (340 ft) clock tower.
+Old City Hall was designed by E. J. Lennox in the Richardsonian Romanesque style and officially opened in 1899.